Akuli/python-tutorial/handy-stuff-strings.md

     >>>
     ```

+- f-strings are even less typing, but new in Python 3.6. **Use this only if
+    you know that nobody will need to run your code on Python versions older
+    than 3.6.** Here the f is short for "format".

+    ```py
+    >>> f"My name is {name} and I'm on the {channel} channel on {network}."
+    "My name is Akuli and I'm on the ##learnpython channel on freenode."
+    >>>
+    ```

-Both formatting styles have many other features also:
+All of these formatting styles have many other features also:

 ```py
 >>> 'Three zeros and number one: {:04d}'.format(1)